ljm565/universal-llm-trainer/README.md

 ### GPU memory and training speed
 Below is an example of the memory requirements and training speed for different models.
+For the results of tests with more GPUs, please refer to [this page](./docs/gpu_test.md).

 > [!NOTE]
 > Training conditions: